 Cons

-• Cash back is only applied once a year to your account as a statement credit every September.
-Other no-fee cards offer more frequent or on-demand redemption options..
+• Redemption options: Your cash back rewards are applied once per year to your account as a statement credit every September.
+Some cards offer frequent or on-demand redemption options.

-At a glance: The only card in Canada that lets you pick your accelerated earn categories, the Tangerine Money-Back card is a perennial favourite of Canadians looking for a flexible no-fee card that fits their spending habits.
-Those with a Tangerine savings account can choose up to three 2% money-back categories (otherwise you get to select two categories) from an impressive list of 10 categories.
+At a glance: As the only card in Canada that lets you pick your bonus rate categories, the Tangerine Money-Back card is a perennial favourite among Canadians looking for a flexible no-fee card that fits their spending habits.
+Cardholders select two cash back categories from an impressive list of 10 options.
+Those with a Tangerine Savings Account are treated to earning 2% on an extra category of their choice.

 featured